quinn-dougherty/goalrefinement-talk/talk.md

 This is basically what is meant by _"hero license"_.

 - In the talk's prelude when I gave you permission to fix something you think is broken, was the thought alien to you or did you find it intuitive?
+- Do you (deep down) think awesome people have whiter teeth than you?
+- How do you reason about humility?
+Limitations?

+_This can be cultivated_.

 # 4. Goals

 Big idea: if you can reason about (i.e. pinpoint) your beliefs, values, and hubris budget, you should be able to **derive** goals.

+- A goal: the fixing of a problem, "the end toward which effort is directed"
 - For the mathematically inclined: `f : beliefs -> values -> hubris -> goals` or `f : beliefs x values x hubris -> goals`
     - I can't _literally_ give you such a function `f`
-- In the examples you'll also see that I'm cheating and creating deliberately _leading_ beliefs and values, working backwards from a goal I have in mind

 # 5. Filtering